How We Work

 The Week of Prayer for Christian Unity is an international Christian ecumenical observance kept annually between Ascension and Pentecost in the Southern Hemisphere and between 18-25 January in the Northern Hemisphere.

-The theme for the Week of Prayer for Christian Unity in 2025:
+The theme for the Week of Prayer for Christian Unity in 2026:

-Resources are now available to download.
+Resources are available here.

 Prior year resources